Skip to main content

 Overview

 With Dependencies, you can easily replace parts of Spree core with your custom code.
-You can replace Services, CanCanCan Abilities (user for Permissions), and API Serializers (used for generating JSON API responses).
+You can replace Services, CanCanCan Abilities (used for Permissions), and API Serializers (used for generating JSON API responses).

 Application (global) customization